davydovanton/davydovanton.github.io/_drafts/develop-api-with-roda.md

 In the last part I want to list problems and ideas what I want to solve in future.

-1. Roda don't have a swagger integrating from the box.
+1. Roda doesn't have a swagger integrating from the box.
 Now I'm thinking about using swagger-block gem for it.
-2. Also roda don't typecast your params.
-I know that grape use virtus gem for this.
-And this feature you need realize by self too.
+2. Also roda doesn't typecast your params.
+I know that grape uses virtus gem for this.
+And this feature you should realize by youself too.

 ## Conclusion

-On this blog post I wanted to show that you're not limited only in popular API server gems.
+On this blog post I wanted to show you that you're not limited only to popular API server gems.
-As you can see roda have amazing ideas and properties like modulatiry, simplicity, speed and stability.
+As you can see roda have amazing ideas and properties such as modulatiry, simplicity, speed and stability.
-Also this framework have a simple way to integration in to your rails application.
+Also this framework has a simple way to integration in to your rails application.

 Happy hacking! emoji